Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 ### 1.2 Vision Statement

-The Pasifika Web3 Tech Hub envisions a decentralized digital economy that empowers Pacific Island communities through blockchain technology, creating sustainable livelihoods while preserving cultural heritage and enabling global market participation on their own terms.
+The Pasifika Web3 Tech Hub envisions a decentralized digital economy that embodies Pacific values of reciprocity and community care through a multi-network blockchain approach, empowering Pacific Island communities to create sustainable livelihoods while preserving cultural heritage and enabling global market participation on their own terms.

 ### 1.3 Mission & Values

 **Mission:** To create a decentralized marketplace and infrastructure network that empowers Pacific Islanders to share, monetize, and access data, digital content, traditional artifacts, handicrafts, and local agricultural produce in a fair, transparent, and community-governed environment.

 **Core Values:**
+- Reciprocity ("If we take care of our own, they will take care of us")
 - Community Ownership
 - Cultural Respect
 - Transparency